Matthias of Jerusalem

-Saint Matthias of Jerusalem (died 120 AD) was a 2nd-century Christian saint and a Bishop of Jerusalem, whose episcopacy was about 113–120 AD.
+Matthias of Jerusalem (died 120 AD) was a 2nd-century Christian saint and a Bishop of Jerusalem, whose episcopacy was about 113–120 AD.

 Matthew was probably bishop for few years after Tobias until 120.
 During his episcopacy, he dealt with a troubled political situation due to Roman persecution of Christians and a Jewish uprising.
 According to Eusebius of Caesarea he was a Jewish Christian.
-He was persecuted by Emperor Hadrian (117–138), but died peacefully about 120AD.
+He was persecuted by Emperor Hadrian (117–138), but died peacefully about 120 AD.